Chart Color Schemes

 Keysborough - South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
-Notable ones include Perry Road Construction and Widening - Stage 3, Keysborough South Residential Precinct, Keysborough Community Hub, and Aspire Keysborough.
-The following details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects that may affect the region.
+Notable initiatives include Perry Road Construction and Widening - Stage 3, Keysborough Gardens Primary School Upgrade and Modernisation, Keysborough South Residential Precinct, and Keysborough Community Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.